Blog

 You need an actual payment gateway.
 This isn’t as easy as it sounds because you need to figure out if you’re going to build your own or if you’re going to use one that’s already been developed by someone else.
 Considering how many regulations and expectations it has to meet, building your own can be intimidating – you need to create your custom payment gateway infrastructure, choose a payment platform, develop a customer relationship management system, embed security, get the right certifications, and smooth over all the bumps, by yourself.

-• It has a distributed system architecture capable of handling thousands of transactions without compromise.
+• A distributed system architecture capable of handling thousands of transactions without compromise.

 • An agile architecture that allows for recurring payments and can easily handle changes in demand and volume.

-UNIPaaS is designed to support payment platforms with the tools they need to support scale without draining resources.
-UNIPaaS uses the latest AWS cloud technologies to solve security and regulatory issues, while Kubernetes provides scalability and speedy service delivery.
+Unipaas is designed to support payment platforms with the tools they need to scale without draining resources.
+Leveraging the latest AWS cloud technologies and Kubernetes, Unipaas ensures scalability, compliance, and resilience in every transaction.

-UNIPaaS ensures that you can create an exceptional payments experience that delivers exactly what your customers want and need by providing you with immediate access to a robust solution that fits seamlessly within your environment.
-UNIPaaS has:
+Unipaas enables you to create an exceptional payments experience that delivers exactly what your customers want and need, providing immediate access to a robust solution that fits seamlessly within your environment.
+Unipaas offers:

-1. The ability to serve complex multi-vendor models and entities within the transaction flow without compromising on reliability and integrity
+• The ability to serve complex multi-vendor models and entities within the transaction flow without compromising on reliability and integrity.

-2. A new and improved payment infrastructure that supports multi-vendor models and provides digital platforms with real-time control
+• A modern payment infrastructure that provides digital platforms with real-time control.

-3. A comprehensive view of your entire payment operations and funds flow
+• A comprehensive view of your entire payment operations and funds flow.

-4. A payments system architecture that allows you to maintain efficient operations and that supports your ability to scale with minimal effort
+• A payments system architecture that allows you to scale with minimal effort.

-5. An efficient and secure architecture that supports PCI requirements in an automated system
+• An efficient and secure architecture that supports PCI requirements in an automated system.

-6. A microservice architecture that delivers speed, optimisation and clean code within a modern design and infrastructure developed by the world’s most talented engineers
+• A microservice architecture that delivers speed, optimisation and clean code.

 Custom payment gateways versus embedded payment platform architecture